viljami/ruuvi-home-lite/AI_CODING_GUIDELINES.md

 **Refactor When**: Code becomes hard to understand, test, or modify.
 Technical debt accumulates.

 **Rewrite When**: Fundamental architecture no longer serves requirements.
 Refactoring cost exceeds rewrite cost.

-**Documentation**: All public APIs, complex algorithms, and architectural decisions must be documented.

 ## ✅ Validation Checklist